Classification of Schubert Galois groups in Gr(4,9): Background

 This gives four subproblems, which are the intersection of $ \Omega_{\sI}F^5_3 \cap \Omega_{\sI}F^6_3$ with one of

 The first three each have a unique solution---for example the first intersection is

 where $H$ is the span of the two one-dimensional linear subspaces

 The last subproblem gives an instance of $\T^2\cdot\I^2=2$ in $\Gr(2,5)$.
-As before, letting one of $F^5_3$ or $F^6_3$ move in a pencil completes the proof in this case.
+As in that case, letting one of $F^5_3$ or $F^6_3$ move in a pencil completes the proof in this case.
 The special positions of the flags used here give the generically transverse intersections that are claimed, as shown in~\cite{So97} (and also used by Schubert in~\cite{Sch1886c}.) \end{proof}

 \begin{remark} For each of the five nontrivial Schubert problems $\bnu$ in $\Gr(2,5)$, the proof of Proposition~\ref{P:Two} exhibits a choice $\calFdot$ of flags such that $\Omega_\bnu\calFdot$ consists of $d(\bnu)$ points.
 Furthermore, the proof showed if we let one of the subspace $F^i_3$ corresponding to a condition $\I$ move in a general pencil while fixing the other flags, then that pencil of instances contains an instance $\calFdot'$ with a unique double point.
-Consequently, monodromy in that pencil around $\calFdot'$ induces a simple transposition in the Schubert Galois group $\Gal_\bnu$.
+Consequently, monodromy in that pencil around $\calFdot'$ is a simple transposition in the Schubert Galois group $\Gal_\bnu$.
+This uses the observation that the linear algebra constructions of intersection with a subspace and image under a linear map preserves linear algebraic objects, such as pencils of subspaces.

 A consequence is that the same holds for any choice of general flags $\calGdot$ with $\Omega_\bnu\calGdot$ consisting of $d(\bnu)$ points.
-That is, if a subspace $G^i_3$ corresponding to a condition $\I$ moves in a general pencil, then there will be an instance $\calGdot'$ in that pencil with a unique double point and therefore monodromy in that pencil around $\calGdot'$ induces a simple transposition. {$\diamond$} \end{remark}
+That is, if a subspace $G^i_3$ corresponding to a condition $\I$ moves in a general pencil, then there will be an instance $\calGdot'$ in that pencil with a unique double point and therefore monodromy in that pencil around $\calGdot'$ is a simple transposition.
+This may perhaps also be understood as the general singular configuration of flags $\calFdot$ gives one point of multiplicity two in $\Omega_{\bnu}\calFdot$ and $d(\bnu){-}2$ simple points. {$\diamond$} \end{remark}